davidtreth/dataviz-sandbox/README.md

 * inkscape_extract_svg/ - a script to extract the icons from the Inkscape Open Symbols library to individual SVG files

+* landsat365/ - a script to overprint the titles on the images from the Landsat365 project (www.landsat365.org - no longer online but see @landsat365 on Twitter and Instagram)

 David Trethewey